A Complete Guide to Wagyu: Grading & Marbling

 So what does this mean?
 It simply means that wagyu is far more available now and that under several reputable brands, you can still enjoy excellent wagyu without only having to resort to from Japanese source.

-At Luxofood, we carry the Australian’s Stockyard brand which has been around since 1944 as the country’s leading Wagyu exporter.
+At LuxoFood, we provide wagyu from Australian’s Stockyard brand which has been around since 1944 as the country’s leading Wagyu exporter.
 You can enjoy their variety of superior wagyu that speaks of taste and quality.

 - Grade A – 72% and above